burntsouup/JavaScript/9 - DOM.md

             - **Element** nodes - a type of node in the DOM.
 Elements are built with `HTML` tags (e.g. `<div>`, `<p>`, `<a>`, etc.)

-                :bulb: the browser's developer tools includes the **Elements** tab, displaying all Element nodes but in a human-readable fashion
+                :bulb: the browser's developer tools includes the *Elements* tab, displaying all Element nodes but in a human-readable fashion

                 :bulb: we typically manipulate Element nodes

+            :bulb: any whitespace within our `HTML` file are **Text** nodes. **Text** nodes are excluded from the browser's *Elements* tab

             ![image37](/images/image37.png)